 Adverse Reaction Reporting

-EBAA instituted an adverse reaction reporting system to allow eye bankers and physicians to study, understand and resolve the causes of adverse reactions in transplanted corneas.
+EBAA instituted an adverse reaction reporting system to allow eye bankers and physicians to study, understand, and resolve the causes of adverse reactions in transplanted corneas.
 The written system was replaced by an online version in 2004.
-EBAA-member eye banks are required to seek post-operative reports from surgeons for every cornea they place, and these reports are discussed at every Medical Advisory Board meeting.
+EBAA member eye banks are required to seek post-operative reports from surgeons for every cornea they place, and these reports are discussed at every Medical Advisory Board meeting.

-The Mary Jane O’Neill Fellowship for International Eye Banking is established.
+The Mary Jane O’Neill Fellowship for International Eye Banking is Established

-Established in honor of Mary Jane O’Neill, long-time executive director of The Eye-Bank for Sight Restoration from 1980 to 2000, this fellowship funds one international eye bank professional to travel to the U.S., attend the EBAA annual meeting and ‘spend two weeks observing operations at an EBAA-host eye bank.
+Established in honor of Mary Jane O’Neill, long-time executive director of the Eye-Bank for Sight Restoration from 1980 to 2000, this fellowship funds one international eye bank professional to travel to the U.S., attend the EBAA annual meeting, and spend two weeks observing operations at an EBAA-host eye bank.

 Endothelial Keratoplasty Surgeries Performed / Povidone-Iodine Required to be Used

-CMS Revises Medicare Reimbursement
+CMS Revies Medicare Reimbursement

-The Physician Leadership Program is established.
+The Physician Leadership Program is Established

 High Impact Grant, Injected Endothelial Cells, and First 3D Cornea

-EBAA releases the High Impact Research grant to fund research at a higher amount.
+EBAA releases the High Impact Research Grant to fund research at a higher amount.